Semiparametric transformation model for competing risks data with cure fraction: Introduction

-Modeling and analysis of competing risks data with cure fraction is considered by several authors in literature.
-A Bayesian method that unifies the mixture cure and competing risks approaches is developed by Basu and Tiwari (2010).
-Choi, Huang, and Cromier (2015) proposed a semiparametric mixture model to analyse competing risks data with a cure fraction using a multinomial logistic model.
-A semiparametric accelerated failure time models for the cause-conditional survival function that is combined through a multinomial logistic model within the cure-mixture modeling framework is developed by Choi, Zhu and Huang (2018).
-The vertical modeling approach is extented to analyse competing risks data with cure fraction by Nicolaie, Taylor and Legrand (2019).
-Recently, Wang, Zhang and Tang (2019) have proposed a semiparametric estimation procedure for the accelerated failure time mixture cure model in the presence of competing risks.
-However, in all of these studies and other related works, one needs to estimate the probability of failure due to each cause in the presence of covariates in advance, mostly by a logistic regression model (Farewell, 1982), which leads to the estimation of overall survival function.
+Modelling and analysis of competing risks data with cure fraction is considered by several authors in literature.
+A Bayesian method that unifies the mixture cure and competing risks approach is developed by Basu and Tiwari (2010).
+Choi and Huang (2014) considered a finite mixture model for analysing competing risks with cure fraction.
+Choi, Huang, and Cromier (2015) proposed a semiparametric mixture model to analyse competing risks data with cure fraction using a multinomial logistic model.
+A semiparametric accelerated failure time model for the cause-specific survival function that is combined through a multinomial logistic model within the cure-mixture modeling framework is developed by Choi, Zhu and Huang (2018).
+The vertical modeling approach is extended to analyse competing risks data with cure fraction by Nicolaie, Taylor and Legrand (2019).
+Recently, Wang, Zhang and Tang (2020) have proposed a semiparametric estimation procedure for the accelerated failure time mixture cure model in the presence of competing risks.
+However, in all the aforementioned and other related works, one needs to estimate the probability of failure due to each cause in the presence of covariates, in order to estimate the overall survival function.

-Motivated by this, in the present study, we propose a semi-parametric regression model to analyse competing risks data with cured individuals.
-Standard approaches for analysing competing risks data is to estimate the cause specific hazard rate for each cause or to model the cumulative incidence function (Fine and Gray, 1999).
-Another method for analysing the competing risks data is the finite mixture model where we assumes that the population under consideration is a mixture of subjects whose failure types are classified into one of the causes of failure (Choi and Huang, 2014).
-We use mixture model approach to to analyse the competing risks data with cure fraction.
-We model cumulative incidence functions of the competing risks data using linear transformation.
+Motivated by this, we propose a new semi-parametric regression model to analyse competing risks data with cured individuals.
+We use a mixture model approach to analyse the competing risks data with cure fraction.
+We specify cumulative incidence functions of the competing risks data using linear transformation model.
 Unlike the traditional approach discussed earlier, the novelty of our approach is that we can estimate the overall survival function without estimating the cure fraction separately.
 This achievement is in the line of promotion time cure model discussed by Tsodikov (2002) in the non-competing risks scenario.